lhcb/bender-tutorials/getting-started/twouseless.md

 ```
 That's all.
 Make a try and see what you get!

-{% discussion "Unnesessary but very useful decorations:" %}
+{% discussion "Unnecessary but very useful decorations:" %}
 It is highly desirable and _recommended_ to put some _"decorations"_ a top of this minimalistic lines:
  - add magic  `#!/usr/bin/env python` line as the top line of the module/script
  - make the script executable: `chmod +x ./DoNothing.py`
  - add a python documentation close to the begin of the script
-   - fill some useful python attributes with the proper informaton
+   - fill some useful python attributes with the proper information
       * `__author__`
       * `__date__`
       * `__version__`
-   - do not forget to add documenation in Doxygen-style and use in  comments following tags
+   - do not forget to add documentation in Doxygen-style and use in  comments following tags
       *  `@file`
       *  `@author`
       *  ...